-On the Day His Daddy Left by Eric J. Adams made me gasp for air I was crying so hard.
-It was a great book for my son who is just starting to notice differences in his friends families, although the book is really geared towards children 5 years and older.
-It’s about a little boy who knows his parents are divorcing and his dad is moving out after school that day.
-Early in the book he writes a secret question on a piece of paper and throughout the day shows it to select people.
+On the Day, His Daddy Left by Eric J. Adams made me gasp I was crying so hard.
+It was a great book for my son who is just starting to notice differences in his friends families, although the book is geared towards children five years and older.
+It’s about a little boy who knows his parents are divorcing, and his dad is moving out after school that day.
+Early in the book, he writes a secret question on a piece of paper and throughout the day shows it to select people.
 When the question is revealed as ” Is it my fault?”
 I dare any parent not to choke up.
-My son was saying ” Mama, mama read it to me.” and I couldn’t I had to have a cry first.
-I think the authors did a wonderful job addressing both this little boys anxiety, guilt and the reactions of very loving and concerned parents.
+My son was saying ” Mama, mama read it to me.” and I couldn’t help I had to have a cry first.
+I think the authors did a wonderful job addressing both this little boy’s anxiety, guilt and the reactions of very loving and concerned parents.

 Is There Really a Human Race? by Jamie Lee Curtis made me cry.
 My husband would say that’s not exactly hard, but it is when it’s a book not many bring me to tears.
-I really like this book and so did my son which surprised me because I thought it would be too long and sophisticated for a 2 year old.
+I really like this book and so did my son which surprised me because I thought it would be too long and sophisticated for a two-year-old.
 The rhyming text was so well written that it along with the adorable illustrations by Laura Cornell kept him happily interested as I read it to him before nap.
-I thought that the message was going to be about race relations, but instead it was about the rat race, and how it’s more important to try your best, help others and to be bold.
+I thought that the message was going to be about race relations, but instead, it was about the rat race, and how it’s more important to try your best, help others and to be bold.
 The line ” And for those who can’t speak for themselves use bold voices” was when I lost it.
 I hope that lesson is one I can teach my son, to stand up for others.
-Okay so maybe I am a softy but this book is great!
-Edited for 2013 – This book has now become a family favorite and my son and I have read it often in the 4 years since this original review and yes I still cry when we read it.
+Okay so maybe I am a softy, but this book is great!
+Edited for 2013 – This book has now become a family favorite and my son, and I have read it often in the four years since this original review and yes I still cry when we read it.

 Whoever You Are by Mem Fox.
-Every time I read this I get goosebumps.
+Every time I read this, I get goosebumps.
 The book is simple and talks about the differences of little children all over the world, but focuses on what they all have in common.
-Children of various cultures are shown, smiling, laughing, crying and the reader can see that even if the clothes , or houses or food is different the insides are the same.
-I always choke up reading this book because it’s so beautiful and a great reminder for all of us that while we so often focus on what we see as different most of what we have is in common.
+Children of various cultures are shown, smiling, laughing, crying, and the reader can see that even if the clothes or houses or food is different, the insides are the same.
+I always choke up reading this book because it’s so beautiful and a great reminder for all of us that while we so often focus on what we see as different most of what we have in common.

-Love You Forever by Robert Munsch is perhaps the classic tear jerking picture book.
-I read this for years and years to children and had no problem getting choked up, it never bothered me, then I gave birth and I can’t read it without sobbing.
+Love You Forever by Robert Munsch is perhaps the classic tear-jerking picture book.
+I read this for years and years to children and had no problem getting choked up, it never bothered me, and then I gave birth and I can’t read it without sobbing.
 The premise is simple, a mom sings this simple song to her son as he grows ” I’ll love you forever, I’ll like you for always, as long as you’re living, my baby you’ll be.” until she can’t sing it anymore and it’s his turn.
-For days after I read this I tear up as I lay my son in his crib. * Edited to add that many readers have commented that they do not like this book at all!
+For days after I read this, I tear up as I lay my son in his crib. * Edited to add that many readers have commented that they do not like this book at all!
 What do you think?
 Leave a comment and tell us!

-Moon Rabbit by Natalie Russell is a calm, beautiful book about two rabbits who find each other and become great friends even thought they are from different places.
+Moon Rabbit by Natalie Russell is a calm, beautiful book about two rabbits who find each other and become great friends even though they are from different places.
 White Rabbit is a city rabbit and loves her urban home but is called away by the longing for company.
-She finds it in a park with Brown Rabbit who is wonderful and plays beautiful music.
+She finds it in a park with Brown Rabbit, who is wonderful and plays beautiful music.
 There is just one glitch White Rabbit misses the city.
-I loved this book, my son liked it too but it almost made me cry.
-My husband and I are from different countries and long distance relationships are so hard, I wanted to jump in the book and tell White Rabbit that.
+I loved this book; my son liked it too, but it almost made me cry.
+My husband and I are from different countries, and long distance relationships are so hard, I wanted to jump in the book and tell White Rabbit that.
 I had to restrain myself from saying ” The pressure will be too much, the limited time will make them argue and fight.” when my son pointed out that I shouldn’t be sad that White Rabbit leaves the park and goes home because he comes for a visit in the end.
 But if ever I projected my own experience onto a book it was this, wow.
 It really is a sweet tale about friends who can be friends despite physical distance.
 Oh and the illustrations, they are the very definition of springtime.
 Lovely.

 Dad, Jackie, and Me by Myron Ulburg is a touching look at father’s and son’s and the complex relationship that develops at the same time as tackling bigger themes like discrimination and baseball.
 A father and son share a love of baseball and specifically of Jackie Robinson.
 This book handles these multiple themes very well and will likely create a few lumps in your throat as you read the sometimes achingly honest text.
 I really liked this book and how it linked different kinds of discrimination, adversity and the way the human spirit can triumph over both.